-Generally, the state of the art related to CPS applications deals with two different approaches, namely a lot of CPS applications can be classified as top-down or bottom-up for what concerns the flow of control and monitoring [29].
-Top-down applications concern with processes executable at high-level [30].
-They are widespread in industry, however real industrial processes are bottom-up because they concern hard-programmed and low-level devices [31].
-An example of bottom-up model was proposed in [32], which considered both event-driven and service-based models in their architectures.
-Early developments in Industry 4.0 were top-down architectures, where devices notified events, but process control was defined at high-level [33].
-Moreover, at the beginning, CSP applications were also considered as a computational [34] integration for closing the feedback loop of physical process.
-Nowadays, the implementation of agent-oriented framework has changed this view on control loops [35].
-An interesting bottom-up architecture was proposed in [36], where the authors also considered the hardware components such as wireless sensors network, storage units, and computing system.
-However, the interoperability and the integration level should be improved to perform a better and reconfigurable connection between each hardware component.
-A bottom-up service-based CPS architecture has been proposed in [37], where the traditional architecture, composed by sensors, physical platform, control system has been mixed with an internet service framework to manage control tasks.
-Although the two systems are fully integrated together, the architecture does not provide an efficient and flexible solution required by Industry 4.0.
-Another CPS architecture which follows a bottom-up approach is the EuroCPS, a result of a European Project [38].
-The architecture is based on a networked collection of hardware platform used to acquire information in every context (factory, agriculture, smart home, etc.).
-The project is Industry 4.0 ready but lacks the interoperability to integrate existing industrial commercial solutions and the flexibility to use custom machine learning algorithms for each monitored production line.
-The top-down approach has been followed in the development of ISO-IEC architecture, proposed by the ISO organization and based on a previously realized Internet of Things architecture [39].
-The innovation is the integration between the internet service-oriented architecture with the virtualization, but the proposed solution is not low level independent and the focus is prevalently on the business level.
+Generally, the state-of-the-art research related to CPS applications deals with two different approaches, that is, top-down or bottom-up approaches to aspects related to the flow of control and monitoring [29].
+Top-down applications are concerned with the processes that are executable at a high level [30].
+However, while they are widely adopted in the world of industry, the real industrial processes are bottom-up since they are concerned with hard-programmed and low-level devices [31].
+An example of a bottom-up model was proposed in [32], with both event-driven and service-based models considered in the authors’ architectures.
+The early developments in Industry 4.0 were based on top-down architectures, where the devices notified the events but the process control was defined at a high level [33].
+Moreover, in the initial stages, CSP applications were also considered as part of a computational [34] integration for closing the feedback loop of physical process.
+Nowadays, the implementation of an agent-oriented framework has led to a shift in the views on control loops [35].
+An interesting bottom-up architecture was proposed in [36], where the authors also considered the hardware components such as the WSN, the storage units, and the computing system.
+However, the interoperability and the integration level must be improved to ensure a better and reconfigurable connection between each hardware component.
+A bottom-up service-based CPS architecture was proposed in [37], where the traditional architecture, composed of sensors, a physical platform, and a control system was combined with an internet service framework to manage the control tasks.
+While the two systems are fully integrated, the architecture does not provide an efficient and flexible solution that meets Industry 4.0 standards.
+Another CPS architecture that follows a bottom-up approach is the EuroCPS that was the result of a European project [38].
+Here, the architecture is based on a networked collection of hardware platforms used to acquire information in every context (factory, agriculture, smart home, etc.).
+While the project is Industry-4.0-ready, it lacks the interoperability to integrate the existing industrial commercial solutions and the flexibility to use custom machine learning algorithms for each monitored production line.
+Meanwhile, the top-down approach has been followed within the development of ISO-IEC architecture, which was proposed by the ISO organisation and is based on a previously realised internet of things architecture [39].
+The innovation here lies in the integration of the internet-service-oriented architecture with the virtualisation; however, the proposed solution is not low-level independent and the prevalent focus is on the business level.